Fusion power: Fuel reserves

+Potential military usage

-Fusion power technology could be adapted to produce materials for military purposes in some scenarios.
+In some scenarios, fusion power technology could be adapted to produce materials for military purposes.
 A huge amount of tritium could be produced by a fusion power station; tritium is used in the trigger of hydrogen bombs and in modern boosted fission weapons, but it can be produced in other ways.
 The energetic neutrons from a fusion reactor could be used to breed weapons-grade plutonium or uranium for an atomic bomb (for example by transmutation of ^{238}U to ^{239}Pu, or ^{232}Th to ^{233}U).

 A study conducted in 2011 assessed three scenarios: